We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 The island is 165 miles (260 km) off the west coast of Mexico's Baja California peninsula and the boat journey time to the island is 18 to 20 hours, so daytrips from the mainland to visit the sharks are out of the question.
 Most of the liveaboard trips include 3 or 4 days of cage diving.

-The Guadalupe Island Diving Season
+The Diving Season

-The season here is from July to November, when the ocean is calmest, and colder sea temperatures of 66 to 72°F (19°C to 22°C) are to be expected at this time of year.
+The season for Guadalupe cage diving is from July to November, when the ocean is calmest, and colder sea temperatures of 66 to 72°F (19°C to 22°C) are to be expected at this time of year.
 There is more chance of rain in October.
 The greatest numbers of great white sharks are present in July and August, when the waters are infested by rowdy males all vying for attention.
 Females begin to appear in August, and the really big mature females are present in October and November.
 Tuna, Guadalupe fur seals and sea lions are most frequently sighted during the August, September and October period.

 Visit the Climates To Travel websiteOpens in a new window for more details on the climate of the nearby port of Ensenada.